Betsy Markey: Public service

 In 1983 Markey was selected to participate in the Presidential Management Fellows Program, a competitive two-year management program track in the federal government.
 Markey went on to hold positions in the United States Treasury Department as budget and program analyst, as human resources specialist, and as staff assistant to the deputy commissioner of the United States Customs Service.

 In 1984, during the Reagan Administration, she was recruited by the United States Department of State to develop computer security policies for the newly formed Office of Information Systems Security.
 Markey served as director of computer security policy and training and worked with all bureaus to craft computer security policy.
 She created the department’s first comprehensive computer security training program for management, security personnel and support staff globally.
 For her work, Markey received the State Department’s Meritorious Honor Award.
 Markey left the Department in 1988 at the GS-14 level.

 After leaving the State Department in 1988, Markey co-founded a software firm, Syscom Services.
 By 1995, Syscom ranked #99 in the Inc. 500 listing of America’s fastest-growing private companies.

 In the mid-1990s, Markey was also the owner of Huckleberry’s, a successful and popular coffee and ice cream shop in Old Town Fort Collins, Colorado.
 She sold her small business in 2000.

 Markey was hired as regional director of Colorado’s North Central and Eastern Plains for U.S. Senator Ken Salazar in January 2005.
 She resigned the position in May 2007.
 Markey announced her decision to run for United States House of Representatives for Colorado's 4th congressional district in June 2007.

-Local activism

-Markey worked as president of the board of directors of the Food Bank for Larimer County.
-She chaired the Food Bank’s capital campaign which raised nearly a million dollars to expand the Food Bank facility and the services they provide.
-As Chair of the Larimer County Democratic Party she oversaw a large expansion in the role the party played in Northern Colorado.
-Markey also founded the Larimer County Democratic Business Coalition, a network of small business owners in the community.
-During that time she also participated in the Local Legislative Affairs Committee (LLAC) for the Fort Collins Chamber of Commerce.